The Chase (British game show): Cash Builder and Head-to-Head rounds

-Final Chase
+The Final Chase

 The contestants who have won their head-to-head chases blindly select one of two question sets for themselves, with the other set put aside for the Chaser, and then have two minutes to answer as many questions as possible on the buzzer.
 Any answer given by a contestant who has not buzzed-in is automatically ruled wrong; if only one contestant is participating in this round, the buzzer is not used.
 Every correct answer moves the team one step ahead of the Chaser, and they are given a head start of one step per contestant participating in this round.
 The contestants may not discuss or confer on any questions during this portion of the round and may pass as often as desired.
-There is no time limit on individual questions; the host will only ask a new question after someone has either answered or passed on the current one.
+There is no time limit on individual questions; the host will only ask a new question after someone has either answered or passed on the current question.

-The Chaser is then given two minutes to answer questions from the unused set in an attempt to catch the team, moving one step ahead per correct answer.
+The Chaser is then given two minutes to answer questions from the unused set in an attempt to catch the team, moving one step forward per correct answer.
 If the Chaser passes or misses a question, the clock stops and the team is given a chance to discuss it and respond; a correct answer pushes the Chaser back one step or (from series 3 onwards) moves the team ahead one step if the Chaser is at the starting line.
 If the Chaser catches the team before the time expires, the prize fund is forfeited and the contestants receive nothing.
 During celebrity editions, a consolation £1,000 is donated to each celebrity's chosen charity in this case.
 If the Chaser is unable to catch up to the team, the participating contestants split the prize fund equally.
 If all four contestants are caught in their head-to-head chases and the one they nominate wins the Final Chase, each contestant wins £1,000 (£2,000 in celebrity specials).